NHL Betting Topics

 - Total: Over 5.0 (-110) / Under 5.0 (-110)

 Totals usually fall between 5.0 and 6.0 goals.
 Of course, this varies based on the matchup and skill of the goalies, among other factors that the NHL betting sites determine.
 Some games will fall below or above these numbers.
-A 4.5 total projects to be a high-scoring game and 6.5 total is projected to be a shootout.
+A 6.5 total or higher is projected to be a shootout.

 NHL Hockey Parlays

 NHL Futures Betting

 NHL futures betting focus on the major events surrounding the league, including the Stanley Cup Winner and Western and Eastern Conference titles and to a lesser extent the league MVP and top goaltender.
 Each event offers the full field of teams and can offer some large payouts for long-shot bets.
 The main drawback that some have with futures is that their funds can be tied up for an extended period of time.

 The NHL prop market for hockey is much smaller compared to other sports because of the league’s low popularity.
 However, there’s still a viable market for those interested in this hockey betting strategy.